 - a.
 Supplier events advertised either on the Government's contract site and/or the Council's own sites and social media. - b.
 Informal conversations bearing in mind the principles of fairness as above. - c.
-Requests for Information (templates available from the Procurement Team). - d.
+Requests for Information or Expressions of Interest (templates available from the Procurement Team). - d.
 Trade shows and networking.